llvm/llvm-project/clang/docs/HLSL/RootSignature.rst

 There are two mechanisms to compile an HLSL root signature.
-First, it is possible to attach a root signature string to a particular shader via the RootSignature attribute (in the following example, using the MyRS1 entry point):
+First, it is possible to attach a root signature string to a particular shader via the RootSignature attribute (in the following example, using the main entry point):

 .. code-block::